russross/blackfriday/README.md

 # Mmark

-Mmark is a powerful markdown processor Go geared towards writing IETF document.s It is, however, also suited for writing books and other technical documentation.
+Mmark is a powerful markdown processor Go geared towards writing IETF documents.
+It is, however, also suited for writing books and other technical documentation.

 Further documentation can be [found at my site](https://miek.nl/tags/mmark/).
 A complete syntax